brouberol/blog/content/pizza-recipe.md

 ### Stretching

 When stretching, you want to make sure to *never* use a rolling pin, and never touch the outside rim, otherwise you'll chase the air out and the crust won't expand as much as we'd want.
-I learned a ton from that [super short video](https://www.youtube.com/watch?v=9f9-xTcKzZo), which really helped me getting that Neapolitan style I wanted to get.
+I learned a ton from that [super short video](https://www.youtube.com/watch?v=9f9-xTcKzZo), which really helped me getting that Neapolitan look I wanted to get.

-Sprinkle flour on your pizza tray, and put the dough on it.
+Sprinkle flour on your pizza tray, and pop the dough on it.

 ![]()

 ### Toppings

-First off, a some tomato sauce.
+First off, add some tomato sauce.
 One important thing is to avoid putting too much, which would dampen the dough and make the pizza quite watery.
 I usually use 2 big spoons of sauce, and spread it in circles, starting from the center.
 Make sure to avoid touching the outside rim.

 Pre-heat your oven at 250°C (480°F) with rotating heat, if you have that.

-At that point, you're free to make choices, I won't tell you what you should put on your pizza.
-I can describe my favorite one though, which has (put on the pizza in that order)
+At that point, you're going to have to make choices.
+I won't tell you what you should put on your pizza, but I can describe my favorite one though, which has (put on the pizza in that order)

 - small onions slices, previously cooked in olive oil
 - shreds of mozzarella di bufala